Genesis 16:1-6

 When God’s promises are pursued through human effort rather than trust, the result is disorder, conflict, and suffering.

-2 Sarai said to Abram, “See now, Yahweh has restrained me from bearing.
-Please go in to my servant.
-It may be that I will obtain children by her.”
-Abram listened to the voice of Sarai.
+2 So Sarai said to Abram, “Look now, the LORD has prevented me from bearing children.
+Please go to my maidservant; perhaps I can build a family by her.”
+And Abram listened to the voice of Sarai.

 When God’s promises are pursued through human effort rather than trust, the result is disorder, conflict, and suffering.